-(from a letter from General-in-Chief Winfield Scott to major-general George B. McClellan, dated May 3rd, 1861)
+- from a letter from General-in-Chief Winfield Scott to major-general George B. McClellan, dated May 3rd, 1861

+The American Civil War lasted from 1861 to 1865 and cost over 600,000 lives.
 If US Army (i.e. northern) General-in-Chief Winfield Scott (1786-1866) had had its way, the number of casualties would have been a lot lower.
-At the beginning of the war, he devised a plan that would have ended the Secession of the southern states with minimal loss of life.
+At the beginning of the war, he devised a plan that would have ended the secession of the southern states with minimal loss of life.

 This plan involved strangling the Southern economy by a twofold blockade: an economic blockade of Southern seaports, preventing the export of cash crops such as tobacco and cotton and the import of arms; and taking control of the Mississippi River, thus dividing the main part of the Confederated States of America from its westernmost parts on the right bank of the river.

-After a popular newspaper cartoon (pictured here), Scott’s scheme was called the ‘Anaconda Plan’, after the giant snake that throttles its victims.
+After a popular newspaper cartoon (pictured here), Scott’s scheme was called 'Scott's Great Snake', or the ‘Anaconda Plan’, after the giant snake that throttles its victims.
 Incidentally, the name is borne by four types of South American snake, which makes the etymology even more paradoxical.
 For the consensus is that the name originates in faraway Sri Lanka, but it’s doubted whether it is Sinhalese (‘Thunder Snake’) or Tamil (‘Elephant Killer’) in origin.

 Scott’s plan was not well received; the public mood called for a large-scale invasion.
 President Lincoln didn’t choose: he implemented the blockade as proposed by Scott, and the large-scale invasion.
-A total of two million Union soldiers repeatedly tried to capture Richmond, the CSA capital in Virginia, contributing to the eventual heavy toll in lives.
+A total of two million Union soldiers repeatedly tried to capture Richmond, the confederate capital in Virginia, contributing to the eventual heavy toll in lives.

 Winfield Scott was also known as ‘Old Fuss and Feathers’ and the ‘Grand Old Man of the Army’.
-Here are Ten ‘fun’ facts on this interesting warhorse:
+Here are Ten fun facts on this interesting warhorse: